 Breast cancer cases have increased over the years and so has the fear revolving around it.
-Breast Cancer Awareness is an effort to not only raise awareness about the disease, but also educate women about how they can help themselves with better information and the care they can take in order to lead healthier lives.
+Breast Cancer Awareness is an effort to not only raise awareness about the disease but also educate women about how they can help themselves with better information and the care they can take in order to lead healthier lives.

-This is a general post but with a lot of input and helpful advice given by my friend for us women in the hope of clearing the notions about the disease and help drive away its fear.
+This is a general post but with a lot of input and helpful advice given by my friend for us women in the hope of clearing the notions about the disease and help drive away from its fear.

 What is Breast Cancer and what are the signs and symptoms?

 Breast Cancer is a cancer that develops from the tissues of the breast.

 The main signs of breast cancer are lumps in the breast, change in the shape of the breast, depression in the skin on the breast, unusual fluid discharge from the nipple, an inverted nipple or a patch on the skin.

 A change in the appearance of your breast needs to be given due attention